 Announced with .NET Core 3.0 a new and supposedly better version of .NET Framework didn’t receive that much of improvement, at least for now.
 The main differences should lie in perfecting Windows Forms Accessibility, adding SelectionTextBrush, better performance of ZLib and better overall performance of the entire framework itself.
 Microsoft also announced that they weren’t able to add all projected features and eliminate all remaining bugs.
 They should however be added and removed in the near feature.

-After a solid research about upcoming changes to C# and .NET I can say that the next year won’t present itself as a period full of sleepless nights and oceans of coffee.
-Microsoft is betting on evolution not revolution.
+After solid research about upcoming changes to C# and .NET development, I can say that the next year won’t present itself as a period full of sleepless nights and oceans of coffee.
+Microsoft is betting on evolution, not revolution.
 With features and changes developed for desktop, web and mobile applications, Microsoft wants to not only add fuel to already existing solutions but also to create them.
 Without a special spark, though.

 Photo credits: Adobe

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.